-On August 1, 2023, we reorganized certain technology functions in our Consumer and ProTax segments that support and benefit our overall platform.
-Additionally, certain workplace and real estate functions in our Small Business & Self-Employed segment are now managed at the corporate level.
+On August 1, 2024, we reorganized certain technology and customer success functions in our Global Business Solutions, Consumer, and ProTax segments that support and benefit our overall platform and are managed at that level rather than at the segment level.
 As a result of these reorganizations, costs associated with these functions are no longer included in segment operating income and are now included in other corporate expenses.
-For the three months ended October 31, 2022, we reclassified expenses totaling \$9 million from Small Business & Self-Employed, \$40 million from Consumer, and \$15 million from ProTax to other corporate expenses.
+For the three months ended October 31, 2023, we reclassified expenses totaling \$332 million from Global Business Solutions, \$65 million from Consumer, and \$8 million from ProTax to other corporate expenses to conform to the current presentation.

 Segment operating income or loss is segment net revenue less segment cost of revenue and operating expenses.
 See "Executive Overview - Industry Trends and Seasonality" earlier in this Item 2 for a description of the seasonality of our business.
-We include expenses such as corporate selling and marketing, product development, general and administrative, and nonemployment related legal and litigation settlement costs, which are not allocated to specific segments, in unallocated corporate items as part of other corporate expenses.
+We include expenses such as corporate selling and marketing, general and administrative, and non-employment related legal and litigation settlement costs, which are not allocated to specific segments, in unallocated corporate items as part of other corporate expenses.
+As part of our platform strategy, we also include customer success and product development for our Global Business Solutions, Consumer, and ProTax segments in unallocated corporate items as we do not allocate these expenses to the segments because they are managed at the platform level.
+Customer success includes the costs of tax and bookkeeping experts that support our TurboTax Live and QuickBooks Live offerings.
 For our Credit Karma reportable segment, segment expenses include certain direct expenses related to selling and marketing, product development, and general and administrative.
-Unallocated corporate items for all segments include share-based compensation, amortization of acquired technology, amortization of other acquired intangible assets, goodwill and intangible asset impairment charges, and professional fees and transaction charges related to business combinations.
-These unallocated corporate costs for all segments totaled \$1.4 billion in the first three months of fiscal 2024 and \$1.3 billion in the first three months of fiscal 2023.
-Unallocated corporate items increased in the fiscal 2024 period, primarily due to increases in share-based compensation expense, corporate product development expenses, and general and administrative expenses.
+Unallocated corporate items for all segments include share-based compensation, amortization of acquired technology, amortization of other acquired intangible assets, goodwill and intangible asset impairment charges, professional fees and transaction charges related to business combinations, and restructuring charges.
+These unallocated corporate costs for all segments totaled \$2.0 billion in the first three months of fiscal 2025 and \$1.8 billion in the first three months of fiscal 2024.
+Unallocated corporate items increased in the fiscal 2025 period, due to increases in general and administrative expense, product development expense, share-based compensation expense, and restructuring.
 See Note 12 to the condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report for reconciliations of total segment operating income or loss to consolidated operating income or loss for each fiscal period presented.